roryp/stranglerfig/README.md

 ### Example

-Next lets look at a typical use case where the Strangler Pattern can be applied to a Java application.
+Next lets look at a typical use case where the Strangler Pattern would make a good fit.
 Imagine you're migrating a `/customer` endpoint from a legacy system to a modernized architecture.
 You can deploy a router that directs requests to either the old or new implementation based on specific conditions.

 #### Java Code Example